Sunday of Week 12 of Ordinary Time (Year B)

 I the Lord of sea and sky

 They know that it is only God who can control the wind and the sea and the other elements.
 That is the theme of the First Reading, taken from the Book of Job.
+Listen to God speak to Job in majestic words:

-when it leapt tumultuous out of the womb,
+when it burst out from the womb,

-here your proud waves shall break.
+and here shall your proud waves be stopped’?

 We have here the awe of the ancients before the power of the sea and an acknowledgement that God is Creator and Lord of the sea and the waters.
-The Responsorial Psalm echoes the fear of sailors in those times in their frail sailing boats before wind and wave:
+The Responsorial Psalm (Ps 107:23-26,28-32) echoes the fear of sailors in those times in their frail sailing boats before wind and wave:

-Some sailed to the sea in ships…
+Some went down to the sea in ships,

-tossing the waves of the sea
+which lifted up the waves of the sea.

-their soul melted away in their distress.
+their courage melted away in their calamity…

 Was that storm a mere accident?
 Was it both started and stopped by the same person so that the disciples could learn an important lesson about Jesus?

-Then they cried to the Lord in their need
+Then they cried to the Lord in their trouble,

-and he rescued them from their distress.
+and he brought them out from their distress;

-all the waves of the sea were hushed.
+and the waves of the sea were hushed.

 And finally,